 Food and Water

-Rat snakes are constricting snakes which means they wrap their bodies around their food before eating it to suffocate it.
+Rat snakes are constricting snakes, which means they wrap their bodies around their food before eating it to suffocate it.
 In the wild they catch and kill live rodents, but in captivity they will eat pre-killed prey, which is a much safer option.

 Common Health and Behavior Problems